 We aim to minimise waste generated and maximise recycling through thorough waste sorting.
 Our operations generate mainly non-hazardous waste, of which half is recycled, reused or composted into fertilizers.
 The balance of non-hazardous waste is distributed to third parties, sent to landfills or incinerated.
-Waste from used woven plastic bags are either donated to local farmers to be used in their farms or recycled to make new packaging.
-Hazardous waste is collected and handled by licensed third-party contractors.
+Hazardous waste is collected and handled by licensed third party contractors.